DRAGONS TOOTH SPEED DESCENT

 2.2 miles | 15 minutes 31 seconds | 1,103 ft of descent

 Overview: Back in 2005 I found myself in Southwest Virginia for Phishapalooza II and made the conscious decision to fly in a day early just so I could attempt this run.
 For the past 6-months I had been training towards this attempt and I had only one goal in mind: sub 16-minutes.
-I made a few attempts at the speed descent back in the early 00s when I attended Virginia Tech (just down the road) topping out at 16:48 during the summer of my Senior year.
+I made a few attempts at the speed descent back in the early 00s when I attended Virginia Tech (just down the road) topping out at 16:08 during the summer of my Senior year.
 After speed walking the ascent in under 45-minutes, I spent a few minutes at the Tooth, composing myself before heading down.
 I attacked the trail hard from the start of the descent and didn’t make any mistakes through the AT section.
 I flew through The Green Tunnel and a quick glance at my watch as I hit the home stretch let me know I was on pace.
 I absolutely hammered that final half mile and pushed myself harder than I ever had in my life (even to this day).
 I hit stop as soon as I passed the trail sign in the parking lot and glanced down at a 15:31 on the clock.
-Elated, I promptly projectile vommited all over the gravel before passing out on the hood of my buddies car for a few minutes of soul searching.
+Elated, I promptly projectile vomited all over the gravel before passing out on the hood of my buddies car for a few minutes of soul searching.
 Looking back on 2005, I made a lot of epic attempts, but for me, this one was by far my most prized accomplishment.

 August 5, 2005 | Catawba, VA